 The objective of the school is to groom the personalities of the young to help them grow taller amongst the community of students by sheer strength of knowledge and character, acquired through Aspiration, Inspiration and Perspiration which is also the motto of the school.

 To create great armies is one thing To lead them and to handle them is another”.

-Col. Balraj Singh was the Founder President of the Governing Body of New Public School Society.
+This seems so true for Col. Balraj Singh who shouldered both the responsibilities with aplomb.
+He was the Founder President of the Governing Body of New Public School Society.

-He was born in 1919 and after his graduation from DAV Collage Lahore, he attained his commercial Pilot license at the age of 19.
+Col Balraj Singh was born in 1919.
+He completed his graduation from DAV College Lahore.
+He attained his commercial Pilot license from Flying Club Patiala at the age of 19.
 He joined the forces of Maharaja of Patiala which were later merged with the Indian Army.

-He was posted as an instructor on the INS Vikrant (The first Indian Aircraft Carrier).
-He was actively involved in the Second World War in Jagatara, at the Kashmir border during the partition, and the famous battle of chushul during Chinese aggression in 1962, and was honoured by the Government of India for his courageous acts.
+In the Indian Army he was in the “Air OP” and in 1961 posted to London, as an instructor to accompany the INS Vikrant (The first Indian Aircraft Carrier) back home.
+Lt.
+Col. Balraj Singh had many accomplishments to his credit during his service in the Army.
+He was actively involved in the Second World War in Jagatara; at the Kashmir border at the time of partition; and participated in the famous battle of Chushul during Chinese aggression in 1962.
+He was honoured by the Government of India for his valour.

-A dreamer, a visionary who tried to put his ideals into practice, he will always be remembered for his deeds.
+A dreamer, a visionary who tried to put his ideals into practice, an altruist, Col Balraj Singh will always be remembered and revered.
+In farewell:-

 LATE LT.
 COL. BALRAJ SINGH